Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 • Align internally on capital responsibilities before filing, not after.

-• If you already have an older high-capital structure, review whether later normalization is needed with proper advice.
+• If you already have an older high-capital structure, especially one with a very long contribution deadline or an unreasonable amount, review whether later normalization is needed under official registration requirements and proper advice.

 What the Registration Flow Looks Like in 2026